eclipse-iofog/iofog.org/content/docs/1.3.0/remote-deployment/setup-your-connectors.md

 ## Verify the Deployment

-We can use the following commands to verify the Connector is up an running:
+We can use the following commands to verify the Connector is up and running:

 ```bash
 iofogctl get connectors